StefanoGenettiUniTN/appa-chinquinaria/chinquinaria/README.md

 **Output**
    - Results (predictions, feature importance, textual reports) are saved in the directory specified in `config.py`.
    - Log files and intermediate reports are available for detailed analysis.

-## Additional Notes

-- The pipeline supports both traditional and deep learning models (LSTM) via PyTorch Forecasting.
-- Automated SHAP execution enables robust evaluation of variable importance.
-- The LLM module generates synthetic and customized textual reports for each analyzed time window.

-For further details on configuration options and advanced features, refer to the main project README.